Scandal-scarred Menendez projected to win Dem nomination in New Jersey, as 8 states hold primaries

 5 PRIMARY RACES TO WATCH TUESDAY THAT AREN'T IN CALIFORNIA

-Other states holding primaries Tuesday include Iowa and Montana, where Republican candidates are lining up to challenge Democratic Sen. Jon Tester, who represents a state President Trump easily won in 2016.
+In Montana, Republican candidates are lining up to challenge Democratic Sen. Jon Tester, who represents a state President Trump easily won in 2016.
 Among the GOP challengers in Tuesday’s primary: state auditor Matt Rosendale, Judge Russ Fagg, state Sen. Albert Olszewski and combat veteran Troy Downing.

 But the most consequential races Tuesday are the House battles playing out in California, with control of Congress at stake.
 California’s “jungle primary” is set up to advance the top-two finishers to the general election regardless of party.